guddy2005/flight_delay_model/README.md

 #
 ✈️ Flight Delay Prediction using Machine Learning

-This repository contains a Jupyter/Colab notebook that builds and compares Regression and Classification models to predict flight delays based on various features like departure time, airline, origin, destination, and more.
+This repository contains a Google Colab notebook that builds and compares Regression and Classification models to predict flight delays based on various features like departure time, airline, origin, destination, and more.

 📁 Contents:
 Data preprocessing and feature engineering